We are no longer accepting applications for this program.

 The academic foundation of the institute will focus on gender issues, social change, and leadership in the form of a morning class.
 Students will choose from one of the following morning courses:

-This course serves as an introduction to the field of Women’s Studies.
-The class begins with an interrogation of the term feminism, and broadens into a three-part inquiry: an exploration of women’s history, an introduction to some important concepts of Women’s Studies, and an appraisal of some contemporary issues including studies of women in business and law, politics, journalism, the arts, education and healthcare.
-We will bring our class’s unique perspective to bear on the Young Women’s Leadership Institute’s broader themes, through dialogue with our sister class and the joint viewing of a film.
+This course serves as an introduction to the field of Women’s Studies, focusing in particular on how women create and relate their own history in the face of traditions that have disempowered their storytelling.
+The class begins with an interrogation of the term feminism, and broadens into a three-part inquiry: an exploration of women’s history, an introduction to some important concepts of Women’s Studies, and an appraisal of some contemporary issues including studies of women in the arts, business and law, politics, journalism, education and healthcare.
+We will bring our class’s unique perspective to bear on the Young Women’s Leadership Institute’s broader themes, through dialogue with our sister class and the joint viewing of a film, and will create our own narrative of what it is to be young female scholars and leaders.

 Finally, you will apply what you've learned in class by participating in a Leadership Lab project.
 Working in small groups, you will design and execute a project to improve the pre-college community, and share what you have accomplished at a student-run conference.